Discussion Groups 2024

 Rebel Readers Book Club

-Rebel Readers & Writers comes to Loganberry Books every third Sunday of the month at 3pm.
+For the summer months Rebel Readers & Writers will come to Loganberry Books every FOURTH Sunday of the month at 1 pm.

 Join hosts Dahlia Fisher & Felicia Haney, women from different backgrounds with shared values, lifting the voices of diverse authors writing about race, religion, culture, sexuality, and intersectionality through a variety of genres including poetry, essays, short story collections, fiction and memoir.